Volunteering with our Animal Husbandry Team

 Please note that unfortunately, the National Marine Aquarium is unable to provide financial assistance for any of our volunteering roles.
 This role is physically demanding and requires a basic level of fitness.

 Industrial placement roles are for students whose degree course requires an industrial placement year for a minimum of 40 weeks.
 The student will gain an overall view of all the husbandry areas and will assist the husbandry team with the development of the aquarium.
 Students will also be encouraged to design and implement a research project which aligns with the Ocean Conservation Trusts policy and aims.
-The results for this project can be used for third year projects if allowed by the accrediting university.
-This role is ~37.5 hours a week and is based on rota shifts and includes weekends and bank holidays, including Christmas and Boxing Day.
+The results for this project can be used for third year dissertations if allowed by the accrediting university.
+This role is 37.5 hours a week working Monday – Friday and as a does include working bank holidays.
 Placement students will accrue holiday entitlement.
+To apply, please complete the Expression of Interest form which can be found below.
+Please also include a CV and cover letter outlining your suitability for this position.

-We reserve the right to close this vacancy prior to the advertised closing date if we receive a sufficient number of applications.
+We reserve the right to close these vacancies prior to the advertised closing date if we receive a sufficient number of applications.

 Find Out More